RobertDWhite/WhiteMatterTech/content/posts/politics-dashboard/index.md

 # Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

-**Bottom line up front.** I built and now open-sourced a self-hosted news dashboard that aggregates political news from RSS or FreshRSS, summarizes each article with a configurable LLM, generates a 24-hour thematic digest, and sits alongside live X/Twitter posts (with per-account AI summaries) via a self-hosted Nitter.
-Repository: [github.com/RobertDWhite/politics-dashboard](https://github.com/RobertDWhite/politics-dashboard).
-License: MIT.
-Multi-arch images at `ghcr.io/robertdwhite/politics-{api,ui}`.
-The image I run in production is the same image GitHub Actions builds from `main`.
+I built and open-sourced a self-hosted news dashboard that aggregates political news from RSS or FreshRSS, summarizes individual articles with a configurable large language model (LLM), generates a 24-hour thematic digest, and presents X posts with per-account summaries through a self-hosted Nitter instance.
+The repository is [github.com/RobertDWhite/politics-dashboard](https://github.com/RobertDWhite/politics-dashboard); it is MIT-licensed, and multi-architecture images are available at `ghcr.io/robertdwhite/politics-{api,ui}`.
+The production image is the same image GitHub Actions builds from `main`.

 This post documents the architecture, the configuration model, my own deployment, and the engineering issues encountered while generalizing the project for OSS release.